 Portability

-The software requires Windows .NET Framework version 4.0.
+The software requires the target machines Windows .NET Framework version 4.0 and Windows 7 and with at least 4MB free disk space and 2GB memory.

 Performance

 The system shall respond to user input in a timely manner and successfully simulate a realistic transit system.
 The wayside controller needs to make accurate decisions in a timely manner in order to operate safely and properly.
 It is safety critical the even under the most stressful conditions, the system and components operate in a fail-safe manner.